 \subsection{Learning-based Methods}

-To address the aforementioned demerits of traditional geometry-based methods, deep learning-based methods have been proposed in recent literature.
+To address the aforementioned demerits of traditional geometry-based methods, deep learning-based methods have been proposed in recent years.
 Given a distortion model, one simple idea is to learn its parameters from large-scale training data by regression.
-From the other point of view, distorted images and rectified images can be seen as paired samples in two different domains that each of them can transform to the other via a local adaptive warp field.
-Base on these two ideas, there are two main kinds of deep learning methods for image rectification, i.e., the model-based methods that aim to learn the parameters of the distortion model, and the model-free methods that aim to learn the warp field.
-Compared with traditional geometry-based methods, the target of model-based methods are the same as that of the two-stage methods, while the target of model-free methods are the same as that of the one-stage methods.
+From another point of view, distorted images and rectified images can be seen as paired samples in two different domains, where each one can be transformed into the other via a warp field.
+Base on these two ideas, there are two main kinds of deep learning methods for image rectification, i.e., model-based methods that aim to predict the parameters of a specific distortion model and model-free methods that aim to learn the warp field or generate the rectified image.
+The most salient characteristic of model-free methods is that the distortion parameters are not involved in the framework and multiple distortion models can work together under one framework.
+Compared with traditional geometry-based methods, the target of model-based methods is the same as that of the two-stage methods, while the target of model-free methods is the same as that of the one-stage methods.

-The most challenging issue for learning-based methods is its requirement for massive training data.
+The most challenging issue for learning-based methods is their requirement for massive training data.
 Since it is hard to collect real-world paired training data, a typical solution is to generate synthetic training data based on distortion models.
 As described in Section \ref{distortionmodels}, there are many kinds of distortion models.
 So the first step is to choose a distortion model with parameters sampled from a prior distribution.
 The synthetic images paired with the original normal images are treated as training pairs.
 Besides, some semantics information and/or structure information can also be annotated, which can be leveraged to train a better model.
-Note that if the model trained on a small dataset based on a specific distortion model, the generalizability will be limited.
-Therefore, a large-scale training dataset that covers distortions as many as possible is expected for training a useful model with a good generalizability.
+Note that if the model is trained on a small dataset based on a specific distortion model, the generalizability will be limited.
+Therefore, a large-scale training dataset that covers as many distortions as possible is expected to train a useful model with good generalizability.
 The general framework of the learning-based methods is shown in Figure~\ref{fig:learning_flow}.